Vodafone offers three types of price plan: Red, Unlimited and Basics. Find out how the different price plans compare.

 If you’re switching from another mobile network to Vodafone, it’s a straightforward process to keep your existing phone number.

-Once you’ve obtained a PAC Code from your current network, order your new mobile phone or SIM card from the Vodafone website.
-After your new phone or SIM card arrives in the post, you can provide your PAC Code to Vodafone.
-They’ll schedule the transfer of your phone number, normally for the next working day.
+Once you’ve gotten a PAC Code from your current network, order your new mobile phone or SIM card from the Vodafone website.
+After your new phone or SIM card arrives in the post, you can provide the PAC Code to Vodafone through this online form.
+They’ll then schedule the transfer of your phone number, normally for the next working day.

 For a step-by-step guide on transferring your phone number to Vodafone, please select your current mobile network from the drop-down menu below: